 David Misselbrook is a retired GP and semi retired medical educator.
 He is currently deputy editor of the BJGP.

-BJGPLife is our coffee room a place for news, chat, exchange of ideas and sometimes for challenging discussion.
+BJGP Life is our shared coffee room – a place for news, chat, exchange of ideas and sometimes for challenging discussion.
 BJGP Life is all the more needed in this year of Covid, when many face to face chats are impossible.

 A coffee room needs discussion – we need you to join in!
 Do you agree or disagree with what our authors say?
 Why not have your say?
 Please contribute to the discussion by adding your comments in the “leave a reply” box at the end of articles.
 (Discussion will be moderated.
 No personal attacks or offensive comments please.)